monek-ltd/Monek.Checkout.PrestaShop/monekcheckout/Readme.md

 If you don't have the necessary information, such as your Monek ID, visit [Monek Contact Page](https://monek.com/contact) to get help.
 Ensure that all information entered is accurate to enable seamless payment processing on your WooCommerce store.

+## Configuration

+### GooglePay:

+Indicates if the Google Pay™ button will appear on the checkout page. `YES` or `NO` (default)

+All merchants must adhere to the Google Pay APIs [Acceptable Use Policy](https://payments.developers.google.com/terms/aup) and accept the terms defined in the [Google Pay API Terms of Service](https://payments.developers.google.com/terms/sellertos).

+Google Pay is a trademark of Google LLC.

 ## Known Issues: